 The projection bias is a type of cognitive bias that involves overestimating the degree to which other people agree with us.
 People tend to assume that others think, feel, believe, and behave much like they do.
-They assume that their way of thinking about something or doing things is typical, and therefor other normal people will respond in a very similar manner.
+They assume that their way of thinking about something or doing things is typical, and therefore other normal people will respond in a very similar manner.

 This is similar to the false consensus effect, in which people overestimate the degree to which other people agree with their opinions.